blankworker1/BITCYCLE/README.md

 ```

 The current file in this repository is the **static demo** a self-contained HTML file with dummy data, no backend required.
-It is intended for partner review and feedback before the full backend is built.
+It is intended for partner review and feedback before the full backend is built.[link to demo](https://blankworker1.github.io/BITCYCLE/))
 ---

 ## Repository Structure